arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 * How to perform basic arithmetic operations in Java.
 * What "operator precedence" means and how to determine the order in which operations will occur in Java.
 * What typecasting is, and how to convert between the primitive number types in Java.
-* Shortcut operators.
+* How to use shortcut operators to make common calculations more concise.
+* How to access members of the `Math` class.
+* Where to find the Java 8 API, and documentation for classes in Java 8.

-There are discussion questions throughout the reading below.
+There are exercises throughout the reading below.
 The answers are included at end of the lab, and are linked to the questions.
-Try to answer the questions before reading their answers!
+Try to complete each exercise before reading their answer!
 You are encouraged to discuss them (and anything else in this lab) with your neighbors.

+After the answers to exercises, you can find the lab assignment itself.
+This is what must be submitted.

 ## Java Program Structure